 (knowing Lindelof’s scripts so well, that’s probably verbatim)

-Although the ‘roo probably needed putting out of its misery, the policeman driver takes his gun and executes poor Kanga without flinching.
+Although the ‘roo probably needed putting out of its misery, the policeman driver takes his gun and executes poor Kanga without even flinching.

 If he wasn’t such a piece of shit, this terrifyingly ominous feeling might have come with some simpatico, but nahhh… give him what he deserves.

-Sure enough, Lindsay Duncan and her horse-riding cohorts, looking like something out of Dr Quinn, Medicine Woman kidnap this man – also called Kevin and also chief of police – mistaking him for The Messiah.
+Sure enough, Lindsay Duncan and her horse-riding cohorts, looking like something out of Dr Quinn, Medicine Woman kidnap this policeman – also called Kevin and also chief of police – mistaking him for The Messiah.

 So they drown him.